hansehe/HelmState/README.md

 ## Usage
 The Helm State is available as a command line tool with `helmstate`.

+First of all, either clone or initialize a new repository to where the state will be stored.
+Then, try out some of the commands below with current working directory set to the repository folder.

 ### Commit new helm states and push last commit
 ```
 helmstate commit --helm-chart my-helm-chart --version 1.0.0